Lionel-Kyo/WinFunctionHeader/WinMemory/README.md

 # WinFunctionHeader

-You should include this header to your C++ Project by
+This header should be included to your C++ Project by

 	#inclde "Mziller.h"

-You should also create a object by

-	Mziller mz;

-or
+Object can be created by

 	Mziller* mz = new Mziller;

-For using the memory function you should also declare some globle variable by
+For using the memory function should declare some variable by

-	HWND g_Hwnd;
+	HWND g_hwnd;
 	HANDLE g_processHANDLE;
 	DWORD g_pid;

-For finding the windows handle you can find it by the windows' name
+For finding the windows handle can find it by the windows' name

-	g_Hwnd = ::FindWindow(L"ClassName", L"WindowsName");
+	g_hwnd = ::FindWindow(L"ClassName", L"WindowsName");

 Or find it by the mousepoint

-	g_Hwnd = mz.GetMousePointWindow()
+	g_hwnd = mz.GetMousePointWindow()

 Find the ProcessID by

-	GetWindowThreadProcessId(g_Hwnd, &g_pid);
+	GetWindowThreadProcessId(g_hwnd, &g_pid);

 Find the Process Handle by